njulimn/SSCF/README.md

 # Seesaw Counting Filter

 # About this repo
-This repo contains the source code of SSCF and comparison algorithms in our experiments, which are as shown in the following table.
+This repo contains all the source codes of SSCF together with other comparison algorithms, which are detailed in the following table.

 |Algorithm| Description|
 |----|----|